-Credit risk arises from deposits in cash management pools held with PR via Corby's participation in the Mirror Netting Service Agreement (as previously described in the "Related Party Transactions" section of this MD&A), as well as from credit exposure to customers, including outstanding accounts receivable.
+Credit risk arises from deposits in cash management pools held with PR via Corby's participation in the Mirror Netting Service Agreement (as previously described in the "Related Party Transactions" section of this MD&A), as well as credit exposure to customers, including outstanding accounts receivable.
 The maximum exposure to credit risk is equal to the carrying value of the Company's financial assets.
-The objective of managing counterparty credit risk is to prevent losses in financial assets.
-The Company assesses the credit quality of its counterparties, taking into account their financial position, past experience and other factors.
-As the large majority of Corby's accounts receivable balances are collectible from government-controlled LBs, management believes the Company's credit risk relating to accounts receivable is at an acceptably low level.
+The objective of managing counter-party credit risk is to prevent losses in financial assets.
+The Company assesses the credit quality of its counter-parties, considering their financial position, past experience and other factors.
+As the majority of Corby's accounts receivable balances are collectible from governmentcontrolled LBs, management believes the Company's credit risk relating to accounts receivable is at an acceptably low level.